ErVinuelas/ervinuelas.github.io/content/post/public-transport/index.md

 On the last hours of the trip, while I was crossing the usual mediterranean forests of Spain, I realized how lucky I am.
-Although it is a long trip, the mere fact that I can combine on a sigle day at least four different types of public transport and go through four countries makes me realise how well coordinated our society (the european) is.
+Although it is a long trip, the mere fact that I can combine on a sigle day at least four different types of public transport, go through four countries and manage to travel more than 2700km makes me realise how well coordinated our society (the european) is.

 The overview of the journey is as follows: